 A little about Covid-19

 Coronavirus disease 2019 (COVID-19) is defined as an illness caused by a novel coronavirus now called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2; formerly called 2019-nCoV).
 Coronavirus was first identified in Wuhan city of china’s Hubei province.
 It was first reported to the World Health Organization (WHO) on Dec 31, 2019, and WHO declared it as a universal pandemic on the 11th of March 2020.
 Since then.
 The world is under partial and full lockdown depending on the severity of the corona cases region to region.
+How to get rid of bed bugs?

 How to recognize day to day symptoms of coronavirus